rahul-gharat/dronahq-docs/docs/org-management/set_up_branding.md

 | App Name | This will be the main app name your end-user portal home screen. |
 | About the App | This will be seen in the about us section of your end-user portal. |

+Once your changes are done and the preview on the right side looks good, click the `Save` button to save your configurations and check the end user portal on your subdomain or custom domain.
 <br></br>

 ## Sample screens